IronManYG/EchoJournal/docs/tasks.md

 Build/CI and release hygiene
 - [ ] 44.
 Add a minimal CI workflow (GitHub Actions or other) to run :app:build, :app:lintDebug, and :app:testDebugUnitTest on PRs; use Gradle cache and Java toolchain matrix if needed.
 - [ ] 45.
 Introduce static analysis in CI (ktlint/detekt) and report annotations.
-- [ ] 46.
-Add Gradle task to copy Room schemas on build (if not already wired) and ensure they are exported for migration testing.
+- [x]
+    46. Confirm Room plugin task :app:copyRoomSchemas is used to export schemas; avoid custom KSP-wired tasks.
+Document commands and (optional) :app:regenerateRoomSchemas alias that depends on copyRoomSchemas; use in CI if desired (not wired to build).
 - [ ] 47.
 Add Proguard/R8 rules if minify is planned later; ensure Timber and Room keep rules are adequate for release builds.

 Documentation & developer experience